ashusharma1007/full-stack/README.md

 honesty is the best policy
-if death come before i prove my blood, i swear i will kill my death. life is full of struggles,enjoy its beauty.
+if death come before i prove my blood, i swear i will kill my death. life is full of struggles,enjoy its beauty. if life strikes you hard then it wants you to be more stronger.